 For large quilts, I use a hexie grid over an image of what I want to create, and color in the hexagon shapes accordingly.
 This abstractly represents the underlying image.
-Once I have this basic solid-color layout, I baste hexies in those colorways with patterned fabric, and physically lay out each hexie and arrange them until I’m happy.
+Once I have this basic solid-color layout, I baste hexies in those colorways with patterned fabric.
+I physically lay out each hexie and arrange them until I’m happy.
 That usually is the hardest part of making a quilt like this.

 Once a design is all laid out and I’m happy with each hexie placement, I start sewing my pieces together.
-Some like to sew these as flowers and piece them that way, but I like to sew the hexies in rows, then sew the rows together.
+Some like to sew these as flowers and piece them that way.
+However, I like to sew the hexies in rows, then sew the rows together.

-How do I stitch my hexies?
 I use both a ladder stitch and a whipstitch.
-I worked on some illustrations to show my process.
+There are some illustrations to show my process.
 This is just the way I do it – everyone has their own style.
-In All Points Patchwork on Page 48, Diane explains how she sews these together… and on page 200 she describes a ‘skimming whipstitch’ which I use a lot!
+In All Points Patchwork on Page 48, Diane explains how she sews these together.
+On page 200 she describes a ‘skimming whipstitch’ which I use a lot!